SoftwareTechnologyMQ/SoftwareTechnologyMQ.github.io/loops.md

 We also know our starting value in each row, which is `i`.

-The change is -1 for the first line, -2 for the second line and so on.
+The change is -1 for the first line, -2 for the second line, and so on.
 We can have a second variable for that, `dec`.

 The inner loop runs 7 times and we start from 0 to make our calculations easier.